 Easter 2018Sunday, April 1

-Easter or Pascha is the oldest and most important Christian feast, celebrating the Resurrection of Jesus Christ on the third day after his crucifixion, as described in the New Testament.
-Easter is preceded by Lent, a forty-day period of fasting and penance.
+Easter (Easter Sunday) or Pascha is the oldest and most important Christian feast, celebrating the Resurrection of Jesus Christ on the third day after his crucifixion, as described in the New Testament.
+Easter is preceded by Lent, a forty-day period of fasting and penance that starts on Ash Wednesday.

 How is the date of Easter determined?